Let’s put you in a position to improve your golf game.

 I could write a book about this topic, and I probably will before it’s all said and done, but not today.
 I want to summarize my theory in one word.
 Balance.

 Balance is also a great philosophy when it comes to actual strength training.
-Strength training primarily only one muscle group or plane of motion will likely create an imbalance.
-This can slow your progress and even lead to overuse or strain injuries if not corrected. |
+Strength training, primarily only one muscle group or plane of motion, will likely create an imbalance.
+If not corrected, this can slow your progress and even lead to overuse or strain injuries. |

 Misaligned equipment leads to stress on other key parts of our body.

 Unnecessary stress on our wrists, elbows, and back from compensating for misaligned equipment can cost you over the long haul.
-All those swings add up to a staggering amount of volume and force that can cause injury and less than optimal golf performance.
+All those swings add up to a staggering amount of volume and force that can cause injury and less-than-optimal golf performance.

 If you are going to take the time to dial in your body with golf-specific training, you need to take the time to dial in your equipment as well.